 When you create an automated email, you can use post-sending actions to manage the contacts who receive it.
-Automatically update your contacts' list fields, move them into different groups and segments, or remove them from your list.
+Automatically update your contacts' audience fields, move them into different groups and segments, or archive them.
 Choose the post-sending action you want, and Mailchimp will take care of the rest.

 In this article, you'll learn about post-sending actions for automation emails, and how to use them.